ECB may bring forward Greek bank stress test next year

 Although no timeline has been published for EU-wide 2018 stress test, the last exercise was completed in late July.
 A similar end date for Greek banks this year would not leave enough time to fix potential problems.

-Greek banks have been recapitalised three times since the debt crisis exploded in 2010 but are still burdened by 100-plus billion euros of soured debt.
+Greek banks have been recapitalized three times since the debt crisis exploded in 2010 but are still burdened by 100-plus billion euros of soured debt.

 Reporting by Balazs Koranyi; Additional reporting by George Georgiopoulos; Editing by Jeremy Gaunt